togakangaroo/daily-programmer/maximum-ice-cream-bars/README.md

 This seems like it would just be a matter of sorting all costs and adding up from the bottom until we exhaust the list or exceed the sum `coins` value.

-With `n` being so low (max of `105`) there's no harm of sorting the full `costs` list though it shoudl be observed that we will never need the **whole** list sorted, merely the lowest `n` values which has a different Big-O performance profile.
+With `n` being so low (max of `105`) there's no harm of sorting the full `costs` list though it should be observed that we will never need the **whole** list sorted, merely the lowest `n` values which has a different Big-O performance profile.
 But again, the Big-O does not matter when you have a max of `105` numbers.

 I am trying to think if it is possible to not simply pick the lowest valued ice cream in order, but I believe it almost must be.
 After all, if we currently have an ice cream bar of value `x` selected and another `y < x` is available, we can always substitute `y` for `x` to no detriment, it can only help.